29 Popular Financial KPIs for Your Financial KPI Dashboard

 23. Internal Audit Cycle Time

-The Internal Audit Cycle Time shows the average period of time required to perform a full internal audit.
+The Internal Audit Cycle Time shows the average period required to perform a full internal audit.
 This number considers mainly a company’s leadership and stakeholders that need an overview of the budgets, expenses, payments, etc.

 24. Finance Error Report

 This financial metric displays the number of finance reports that require further clarifications or contain errors, necessitating a review and a more detailed investigation.